Elevate Credit: Not Trading At An Elevated Price

 Elevate Credit provides loans to sub-prime borrowers using online credit solutions that provide better options for consumers than payday loans.
 The fintech has funded more than $4 billion in loans for 1.6 million customers by using machine learning to lower fraud scores while providing quick lending decisions based on data inputs for a high-risk borrowing group.

 Revenues grew 34% to $580 million last year while operating income expanded to $48 million, up from $9 million in 2015.
-The fintech is still losing money that typically is a large negative in the recent IPO market though other offerings have rallied despite large losses.
+The fintech is still losing money; that typically is a large negative in the recent IPO market, though other offerings have rallied despite large losses.

 The company originally planned an IPO at the start of 2016 with a price range of $20-$22, but Elevate postponed the offering due to the rough market.
 Since that time, fintech valuations have collapsed while the company has generally produced improving results.